umee-network/umee/x/leverage/README.md

   Repayments that exceed a borrower's amount owed in the selected denomination succeed at paying the reduced amount rather than failing outright.

-- `MsgLiquidate` undercollateralized borrows a different user whose total borrowed value is greater than their [Liquidation Threshold](#liquidation-threshold).
+- `MsgLiquidate` repays undercollateralized borrows of a different user whose total borrowed value is greater than their [Liquidation Threshold](#liquidation-threshold) and receives some of their collateral as a reward.

   The liquidator must select a reward denomination present in the borrower's uToken collateral.
 Liquidation is limited by [Close Factor](#close-factor) and available balances, and will succeed at a reduced amount rather than fail outright when possible.

   If a borrower is way past their borrow limit, incentivized liquidation may exhaust all of their collateral and leave some debt behind.
-When liquidation exhausts the last of a borrower's collateral, its remaining debt is marked as _bad debt_ in the keeper, so it can be repaid using module reserves.
+When liquidation exhausts the last of a borrower's collateral, its remaining debt is marked as _bad debt_ in the module, so it can be repaid using reserves.

+- `MsgLeverageLiquidate` liquidates an account, but instead of repaying tokens using the liquidator's balance it borrows them instead.
+Additionally, the reward received is collateralized instantly.

+  This allows more convenient liquidation where the liquidator does not need to keep balances of all potential repay tokens on hand, and can instead leverage a single type of collateral.

 ### Reserves